Olyathecute/Quiz/README.md

-# Quiz with API data
+## Quiz with API data

+Quiz application using:

+- React hooks
+- react-query
+- react-beautiful-dnd
+- scss

+Enjoy the demo!

 ## How to start